-- We continued development work to extend our 100% Bio-based offering to other products in our packaging portfolio. - We initiated a close supplier collaboration to explore utilising recycled content in paperboard. - We collaborated with customers on initiatives to utilise recycled content in secondary packaging in certain markets. - We became the first carton packaging company to launch paper straws in Europe, fulfilling the first of our EMF global commitments. - We have initiated several developments for anti-littering openings beyond paper straws, including biodegradable straws, non-detachable alternatives and tethered caps. - We delivered our first ever filling machine for aluminiumfree aseptic packages and the solution is now being fieldtested.
-This will help to raise the post-consumption value of our packaging, thereby boosting collection and recycling.
+- We continued development work to extend our 100% Plant-based offering to other products in our packaging portfolio. - We initiated a close supplier collaboration to explore utilising recycled content in paperboard. - We collaborated with customers on initiatives to utilise recycled content in secondary packaging in certain markets. - We became the first carton packaging company to launch paper straws in Europe, fulfilling the first of our EMF global commitments - We have initiated several developments for anti-littering openings beyond paper straws, including biodegradable straws, non-detachable alternatives and tethered caps. - We delivered our first ever filling machine for aluminiumfree aseptic packages and the solution is now being fieldtested.
+This will help to raise the post-consumption value of our packaging, thereby boosting collection and recycling. - We participated in the testing of Holy Grail, a new recycling sorting technology based on digital watermarking.
+We have since joined Holy Grail 2.0, a major consortium now seeking to industrialise the technology.